DrAlzahrani2025Projects/team2f25/README.md

 Follow these steps to get the application running on your local machine.

-### Step 1: Remove the existing code directory completely:
+### Step 1: Remove the existing code directory completely

 Because the local repository can't been updated correctly, need to remove the directory first.